Ewu694/Ewu694/README.md

 - 👋 Hi!
 I’m Eric
 - 👀 I’m interested in developing my coding skills for Java, C++ and Python.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and C.
-- 💞️ I’m looking to collaborate on anything suited for a beginner.
+- 💞️ I’m looking to collaborate on anything suited for a beginner or any internships suitable for a beginner.
 - 📫 How to reach me: Email me at ericwu694@gmail.com

 <!---